 Women in the 19th-century church

 Christianity’s influence on colonial New Zealand society extended well beyond the church doors.
-The mainstream denominations – including Roman Catholics, Presbyterians and Anglicans – presented the subordinate position of women as divinely ordained, embedding this belief in the language, rituals and institutional structures used.
+The mainstream denominations – including Roman Catholics, Presbyterians and Anglicans – presented the subordinate position of women as divinely ordained, embedding this belief in their language, rituals and institutional structures.

 In the non-conformist churches – all much smaller than the mainstream denominations – women had a more equal place.
 In the Society of Friends (Quakers), Bible Christians and Salvation Army, women were on more equal terms with men.
 Congregationalists and some Methodist and Baptist groups allowed women to preach or speak on religious matters in public.